 Why do dogs shake?

-Dogs trembling and shaking isn’t uncommon and there are lots of reasons, for example if they’re excited or trying to dry themselves.
+If you’re wondering ‘why is my dog shaking?’, you should know that dogs trembling and shaking isn’t uncommon and there are lots of reasons, like excitement or trying to dry themselves.
 Often, you need to look at the context to figure out exactly why your dog is shaking.
 Here’s the top reasons behind shaking in dogs:

 1. Shaking off excess water